david415/HoneyBadger_docs/source/index.rst

 attack detection
 ----------------

-Handshake hijack is fairly simple to detect once you can track the state changes of the TCP handshake... so I won't bother explaining it here.
+The Handshake hijack attack is a very well known TCP injection attack... and it's very simple to detect once you can track the state changes of the TCP handshake... so I won't bother explaining it here.
 Segment veto and sloppy injection attacks are detected by means of a retrospective analysis.
 The endpoint of the TCP connection that receives the attack will also receive a packet from the legitimate connection party.
 That packet's TCP segment will overlap with a previously transmitted stream segment.
 Such an overlapping TCP stream segment could be due to a TCP retransmission.